Were paid to join Congress: Team Sachin Pilot hits back at Ashok Gehlot

 "Today Gehlot is saying that Crores of money is being offered and accepted.
 All I would like to ask him that when we were in BSP and later joined Congress, how much did he give us?
 He should answer that honestly," said Ramesh Meena who was sacked as Rajasthan minister.

-Blaming Gehlot for the present criis, Meena said that "People were dissatisfied with his pattern of work, bureaucrats dominated and lawmakers were unable to work.
+Blaming Gehlot for the present crisis, Meena said that "People were dissatisfied with his pattern of work, bureaucrats dominated and lawmakers were unable to work.
 CM never paid heed to our demands and had a tyrannical attitude."

 Rajasthan: As Pilot shows inclination towards forming new party, BJP to wait and watch